rust-lang/book/src/ch05-03-method-syntax.md

 We know we want to define a method, so it will be within the `impl Rectangle` block.
-The method name will be `can_hold`, and it will take an immutable borrow of another `Rectangle` as a parameter.
-We can tell what the type of the parameter will be by looking at the code that calls the method:
-`rect1.can_hold(&rect2)` passes in `&rect2`, which is an immutable borrow to `rect2`, an instance of `Rectangle`.
+The method name will be `can_hold`, and it will take an immutable borrow of another `Rectangle` as a parameter, which is aliased by the `Self` type.
+We can tell what the type of the parameter will be by looking at the code that calls the method: `rect1.can_hold(&rect2)` passes in `&rect2`, which is an immutable borrow to `rect2`, an instance of `Rectangle`.
 This makes sense because we only need to read `rect2` (rather than write, which would mean we’d need a mutable borrow), and we want `main` to retain ownership of `rect2` so we can use it again after calling the `can_hold` method.
 The return value of `can_hold` will be a Boolean, and the implementation will check whether the width and height of `self` are greater than the width and height of the other `Rectangle`, respectively.
 Let’s add the new `can_hold` method to the `impl` block from Listing 5-13, shown in Listing 5-15.

 <span class="filename">Filename: src/main.rs</span>